gardener/gardener/docs/development/testing_and_dependencies.md

 ## Dependency management

-We are using [Dep](https://github.com/golang/dep) as depedency management tool.
+We are using [go modules](https://github.com/golang/go/wiki/Modules) for depedency management.
-In order to add a new package dependency to the project, you can perform `dep ensure -add <PACKAGE>` or edit the `Gopkg.toml` file and append the package along with the version you want to use as a new `[[constraint]]`.
+In order to add a new package dependency to the project, you can perform `go get <PACKAGE>@<VERSION>` or edit the `go.mod` file and append the package along with the version you want to use.

 ### Updating dependencies

-The `Makefile` contains a rule called `revendor` which performs `dep ensure -update`.
-This updates all the dependencies to their latest versions (respecting the constraints specified in the `Gopkg.toml` file).
-The command also installs the packages which do not yet exist in the `vendor` folder but are specified in the `Gopkg.toml` (in case you have added new ones).
+The `Makefile` contains a rule called `revendor` which performs `go mod vendor` and `go mod tidy`.
+`go mod vendor` resets the main module's vendor directory to include all packages needed to build and test all the main module's packages.
+It does not include test code for vendored packages.
+`go mod tidy` makes sure go.mod matches the source code in the module.
+It adds any missing modules necessary to build the current module's packages and dependencies, and it removes unused modules that don't provide any relevant packages.

 ```bash
 $ make revendor